spencer-shadley/completed-class/05-third-party-apis/2-tuesday-review/preclass-drill/drill.md

 - Install the "Prettier" Visual Studio Code extension with millions of downloads
 - Navigate to the GitLab repo root directory and run `npm install`
-- Open your VS Code settings and add:
+- Open your VS Code settings JSON and add:
   ```js
   "editor.formatOnSave": true,
   "[html]": {